Eduardo Francisco Pironio: Church career

-He was named the Bishop of Mar del Plata on 19 April 1972.
-He preached the spiritual exercises for Pope Paul VI and the Roman Curia for Lent in 1974.
-On 20 September 1975 he was named Pro-Prefect of the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life and made Titular Archbishop of Thiges.
-He became Prefect of that Congregation when he became a cardinal and held that office until 1984.
+He was named the bishop of Mar del Plata on 19 April 1972.
+He preached the Lenten spiritual exercises for Pope Paul VI and the Roman Curia in 1974.
+On 20 September 1975 he was named pro-prefect of the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life and made titular archbishop of Thiges.
+He became prefect of that Congregation when he became a cardinal and held that office until 1984.
 Pironio also attended the synod of 1974 as a relator and as a member of its general secretariat.

-Paul VI, on 24 May 1976, made him Cardinal-Deacon of Santi Cosma e Damiano.
-As a cardinal he participated in the synod of 1977, and served as a cardinal elector in the papal conclaves of August and October 1978 that elected Pope John Paul I and Pope John Paul II respectively.
+In 24 May 1976, Pope Paul made him Cardinal-Deacon of Santi Cosma e Damiano.
+He participated in the synod of 1977 and served as a cardinal elector in the papal conclaves of August and October 1978 that elected Pope John Paul I and Pope John Paul II.
 He was thought to be a possible candidate for election as pope in that year.
 In 1979, he attended the Third General Conference of the Latin American Episcopate in Mexico, and later a synod in 1980 and 1983.

-On 8 April 1984 Pope John Paul II named him President of the Pontifical Council for the Laity.
+On 8 April 1984 Pope John Paul II named him president of the Pontifical Council for the Laity.
 In that position, together with John Paul II, Pironio was a promoter of the first World Youth Day.
 He served at seven additional synods during the next decade.
-As is traditional after ten years of serving as Cardinal-Deacon, he took the option of becoming Cardinal-Priest while retaining his titular church.
+After ten years as a cardinal-deacon, he took the option of becoming a cardinal-priest while retaining his titular church.
 On 11 July 1995 John Paul named him Cardinal-Bishop of the suburbicarian see of Sabina-Poggio Mirteto.

-He retired in 1996.
 Pironio attended the Fourth General Conference of the Latin American Episcopal Conference in 1992 in the Dominican Republic and was appointed papal envoy to the 5th National Marian Congress in Ecuador in 1992.
+He retired as president of the Pontifical Council for the Laity in 1996.